mhvue/Book-Sleuth/README.md

 2. Information shown: Summary, Author and New York Times rank of 1-5 for each book.<p align="center">
 <img src= "assets/images/bestsellers-info-snippet.png" width = "600"></p>

+*visit often to check out new top 5 from New York Times!*

 ## Technology Used
 This application is built with Materialize, HTML, JQuery, and CSS.
 This project utilizes Google Books API and New York API for information on books.